-While a simple homemade guacamole can be extremely healthy, some guacamole mix products found in-store can be terrible.
+While a simple homemade guacamole can be extremely healthy, some ready-to-mix products found in-store can be terrible.

 For one thing, many of these store-bought guacamoles have added ingredients such as soybean oil, sweeteners, and flavorings.

 In contrast, a good homemade guacamole has no fillers or preservatives; it’s just real food.

 Overall, it’s best to make fresh guacamole at home; this way you control what ingredients go into it.

-The health benefits of guacamole are chiefly down to the impressive nutrient profile and high amount of healthy fats hidden inside avocados.
+The health benefits of guacamole are chiefly down to the impressive nutrient profile of avocados.